 A student who falls below a 2.00 cumulative grade point average may be placed on Academic Warning.
 This status is not recorded on the student's permanent record.
-The student may register for a maximum load of 14 credit hours.
-The student will have two semesters to return to good academic standing.
+Students on Academic Warning will be required to take a zero-credit Student Success Seminar to help them develop effective time-management skills, study habits, test-taking strategies, and other skills that contribute to general academic success.
+The student may register for a maximum load of 14 credit hours and will have two semesters to return to good academic standing.